"The course is going very well! Abdelhady is doing a great job and is a very nice person and teacher."

 If these resources are not what you’re looking for, you can also check out some of the Arabic courses at the University College Dublin.
 However, if you’re tired of traditional language lessons and are looking for a more personalised course that is completely based on your interests and goals, the best choice is Listen & Learn.
 You can start learning with us by taking one of our free Arabic level tests that will help you find out how good your skills really are.
 After you get a score, send us a quick enquiry and one of our team members will contact you and pair you up with the perfect teacher who will tailor a course that suits your every requirement!

-Our native speaker qualified Arabic language teachers can train you and your colleagues at your office or home at a time to suit you.
-Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
-In certain circumstances, if your home or office is not available, you can take your classes at the trainer's office.
-Course books are provided.
+You and your colleagues can be trained by our native-speaking fully-qualified Arabic tutors at a time and location to suit you.
+Classes can take place any day, even weekends, and can happen in the morning, afternoon or evening.
+If the case may be that your home or office is not convenient, there is always the option to take your classes at the office of your teacher.
+Study books for the lesson are provided.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

 If there are two or more of you with the same level of Arabic, the same targets within the language and are able to study at the same time and location, then you'll be happy to know that these Arabic lessons can also be made available for Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons.
 Listen & Learn does not generally recommend classes of more than 6-8 people, though Taster lessons in Arabic can run with up to 12 people.
 Bookings must be made for all participants at the same time.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test